kumahq/kuma-website/app/_src/guides/gateway-delegated.md

 ## Add a route to our `demo-app`

 Patch our gateway to allow routes in any namespace:
 ```shell
 kubectl patch --type=json gateways.gateway.networking.k8s.io kong -p='[{"op":"replace","path": "/spec/listeners/0/allowedRoutes/namespaces/from","value":"All"}]'
 ```
+This is required because in the Kong ingress controller tutorial the gateway is created in the `default` namespace.
+To do this the Gateway API spec requires to explicitly allow routes from different namespaces.

-Add the route in our `kuma-demo` namespace which binds to the gateway `kong` defined in the `kong` namespace:
+Now add the gateway route in our `kuma-demo` namespace which binds to the gateway `kong` defined in the `default` namespace:
 ```shell
 echo "
 apiVersion: gateway.networking.k8s.io/v1